 eLearnSecurity’s eMAPT is the only certification for mobile security experts that evaluates your practical abilities through a real world engagement.

 eLearnSecurity’s eMAPT is a hands-on challenge.
 Students will receive a real-world scenario of two Android applications to analyze and pentest.
 The final deliverable is a working and reproducible proof of concept that is reviewed by INE’s course instructors.

-1. Subscribe to INE’s Cyber Security Pass and enroll in the Mobile Application Penetration Tester Professional learning path.
+1. Purchase an INE subscription and enroll in the Mobile Application Penetration Tester Professional learning path.

 The Mobile Application Penetration Testing Professional path prepares you for the eMAPT exam with a blend of theoretical courses and a number of hands-on practical challenges similar to the final exam.